kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - For some reason, Carth's XP growth is nerfed after leaving Taris until he falls in line with the 80% XP threshold.
 Carth is the only party member guaranteed to be recruited above your level, so this is probably an attempt to even out his XP with those of your other party members.
 This is not relevant in the speedrun.

 Thus the last XP threshold depends on how many extra Sith Soldiers die on Endar Spire.
 The level up is forced when you kill the front two soldiers in the bridge, and there are three relatively simple ways to try to kill extras:
 - Try to kill one of the Sith Soldiers in the second room after opening the door but before the CS starts.
-Trask will rarely manage this by himself.
+You'll only kill if you crit, but Trask will sometimes help, and he can rarely manage to kill one by himself.
 - Delay the frag grenade throw to the three Sith Soldiers as long as possible.
 This allows two additional soldiers to run in behind them, and one may be killed by the grenade.
 - Delay killing the front two bridge Soldiers until you run forward into the bridge.
 Reaching a certain point triggers explosions which are guaranteed to kill the back two Sith Soldiers, which does grant you the XP for each kill.